migueltorrescosta/migueltorrescosta.github.io/_posts/2018-08-30-Magnitudes.md

 Every time we see a new number, we can think about where it lies in this magnitude list and compare it to what we already know.
 That way when we see that a million dollars were spent on a new car fleet for government officials, hopefully we'll realize that a million is about the correct value for such a fleet, instead of being outraged at the sound of a million dollars being spent by the government in something apparently unnecessary.

 Can you build a detailed magnitude list for yourself?

+Edit: This [Ted-Ed Video](https://www.youtube.com/watch?v=0YzvupOX8Is) shows this concept in action.
+Enjoy!